PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 Kafka manages our data flows.
 It helps us batch, split, and manage parallel work for our apps.
 For example, Kafka helps us batch and retry events when apps call `processEvent`.
 We use a Kafka topic (fancy name for "queue") to continue the flow of data.

 Another service we use is Redis to cache data for apps.
 Parts of the app are reusable and don’t need to be recomputed each time we run the app.
-For example, apps can cache details about the organization events belong to, instead of looking for those details each time an event is processed.
+For example, apps can cache details about the organization events belong to, instead of looking for those details for each processed event.
 Over billions of events, this saves a lot of compute.

 We use a couple of Redis patterns.
 First, we use [Redlock](https://redis.io/docs/manual/patterns/distributed-locks/) for the scheduler and job queue consumer.
 Redlock ensures these processes are only run on one machine because we only want them to run once.
 If they ran more than once, we’d have duplication and issues.
 For example, we only need one scheduler to do the basic work of saying what to do at what time.
 Second, we use [Pub/Sub](https://redis.io/docs/manual/pubsub/) to check for updates to apps.